 At 31 December 2023, Santander UK Group Holdings plc, Santander Financial Services plc and Santander Equity Investments Limited were party to a capital support deed entered into on 17 December 2021 and effective from 1 January 2022 (the Non-RFB Sub-Group Capital Support Deed).
 These parties were permitted by the PRA to form a core UK group as defined in the PRA Rulebook, a permission which expires on 31 December 2024.
 Exposures of Santander Financial Services plc, the regulated entity, to other members of the core UK group are exempt from large exposure limits that would otherwise apply and these exposures are risk-weighted at 0%.
 Where applicable this permission also provides for intra-group exposures to be excluded from the leverage exposure measure.
-The purpose of the Non-RFB Sub-Group Capital Support Deed is to facilitate the prompt transfer of available capital resources from, or repayment of liabilities by, the non-regulated parties to the regulated party in the event that the regulated party breached or was at risk of breaching its capital resources or risk concentrations requirements.
+The purpose of the Non-RFB Sub-Group Capital Support Deed is to facilitate the prompt transfer of available capital resources from, or repayment of liabilities by, the non-regulated party breached or was at risk of breaching its capital resources or risk concentrations requirements.

-44.14.
-SHARE CAPITAL
+14. SHARE CAPITAL